We are glad you’re here! Thank you for wanting to explore your options and find out what WCCC has to offer you.

 Whether your future plans include going to college or straight into your career field, WCCC has excellent opportunities for you!
 So, let’s cover the basics:

-We have 23 program fields on two campuses.
+We have 22 program fields on two campuses, Main Campus in Lebanon and Atrium Campus in Middletown.
 Students spend half of their day with us in their lab, gaining hands-on skill experience in labs with the equipment you would find in that particular career field.
 The other half of the day, a student will take academic classes to earn the credits necessary for graduation.
 Our academic teachers work hard to make academics relevant to career tech training, so students get the hands-on skills and academic knowledge needed to be successful all around.

 And if you’re wondering, YES, you can take college-level courses here at WCCC.
 We offer College Credit Plus, Honors, and AP courses.
 There are plenty of opportunities for students to earn college credit here, which can save you thousands of dollars!